cardboardci/dockerfiles/images/base/README.md

 # cardboardci/base

 cardboardci/base is a Docker image built with continuous integration builds in mind.
-Each tag contains an AWSCLI version and any binaries and tools that are required for builds to complete successfully in a continuous integration environment.
+This image serves as a base image for all CardboardCI images.
+The image is intended to supply all common dependencies for continuous integration images.

-The AWS Command Line Interface (CLI) is a unified tool to manage your AWS services.
-With just one tool to download and configure, you can control multiple AWS services from the command line and automate them through scripts.
+This image should be used as a base image for all CardboardCI images to avoid unique image configurations that do not work as expected.

 ## Getting Started